KarimaheshBabu/Optimization-of-Bus-ticket-Forecasting/README.md

-# Optimization-of-Bus-ticket-Forecasting
-# Bus Ticket Revenue Forecasting App
+# Optimization of Bus Ticketing Demand and Forecasting

 ## 1. Business and Data Understanding